The author is an economist and part-time economics instructor who has over ten years of teaching experience.

-Economists have realized the importance of economic growth and the attainment of full employment, if the system must achieve the best use of its scarce resources.
-Attainments of full employment and high economic growth have become the non-traditional functions.
+Economists have realized the importance of economic growth and the attainment of full employment if the system must achieve the best use of its scarce resources.
+Attainments of full employment and high economic growth have become non-traditional functions.

 Traditional Functions of Every Economic System